pixijs/guides/basics/sprite-sheets.md

 The first step is to collect the images you want to combine.
 The sprite packer then collects the images, and creates a new combined image.

-{% comment %}TODO: Image showing multiple source images, combined into a single image{% endcomment %}
+TODO: Image showing multiple source images, combined into a single image

 As this image is being created, the tool building it keeps track of the location of the rectangle where each source image is stored.
 It then writes out a JSON file with that information.

-{% comment %}TODO: SpriteSheet json goes here{% endcomment %}
+TODO: SpriteSheet json goes here

 These two files, in combination, can be passed into a SpriteSheet constructor.
 The SpriteSheet object then parses the JSON, and creates a series of Texture objects, one for each source image, setting the source rectangle for each based on the JSON data.
 Each texture uses the same shared BaseTexture as its source.